-A. Do not meet any one or more of the eligibility criteria; if one member of the household does not meet the eligibility criteria, the entire household is considered ineligible.
-The remaining household members may re-apply with a new application and a new date and time.

-- B. Do not supply information or documentation required by the application process, however, once supplied, the family may reapply for assistance; - C. Have failed to respond to a written request for information or a request to declare their continued interest in the program, however, once supplied, the family may reapply for assistance; - D. Have a history of not meeting financial obligations, especially rent, however, once the family completes the process, they may reapply for assistance; (Please refer to Management Plan for all LIHTC sites regarding credit eligibility); - E. Once management receives landlord verification(s) from current/previous landlords and there is negative response(s), they may be deemed ineligible for the assigned site; - F. Do not have the ability to maintain (with assistance) their housing in a decent and safe condition where such habits could adversely affect the health, safety, or welfare of other tenants; - G. If resident household is responsible for paying utilities and they are not able to put utilities in their name, they will be deemed ineligible for the assigned site; - H. Have a history of criminal activity by any household member involving crimes of physical violence against persons or property and any other criminal activity including drug-related criminal activity that would adversely affect the health, safety, or well being of other tenants or staff or cause damage to the property;
+- A. Do not meet any one or more of the eligibility criteria; if one member of the household does not meet the eligibility criteria, the entire household is considered ineligible.
+The remaining household members may re-apply with a new application and a new date and time. - B. Do not supply information or documentation required by the application process, however, once supplied, the family may reapply for assistance; - C. Have failed to respond to a written request for information or a request to declare their continued interest in the program, however, once supplied, the family may reapply for assistance; - D. Have a history of not meeting financial obligations, especially rent, however, once the family completes the process, they may reapply for assistance; (Please refer to Management Plan for all LIHTC sites regarding credit eligibility);